What's it like?

-Dr. Williams picked up her tablet from the desk and sat in the mustard yellow corduroy love seat across from Miles.
-Her face took on a different color when the screen lit and she looked at him.
+Dr. Williams picked up her tablet from the desk and sat in the mustard yellow corduroy love seat across from Diego.
+Her face took on a different color when the tablet screen lit and she looked at him.

 “Sure”